 Red Panda Project

 We support the Red Panda Network with funds and by raising awareness.
 The RPN is committed to the conservation of wild red pandas and their habitat through the education and empowerment of local communities.
 Recent data suggests that Red Panda population numbers may be as low as 2,500, due to continuous loss of habitat and wildlife trading.
 The existing population is expected to experience additional declines of 10% every 10 years.
 The money raised at the Park, goes to the world’s first protected area dedicated to red pandas: the Panchthar-Ilam-Taplejung (PIT) Red Panda Protected Forest in eastern Nepal.
-For details of our Red Pand Experience please click here.
-So far we have donated $6,379 up to June 2018.
+For details of our Red Panda Experience please click here.
+So far we have donated $9,655 up to November 2018.

 Blue-throated Macaw Project